m1kc/notalib/README.md

 #### notalib.git.get_current_commit

+_:warning: Experimental API.
+Subject to change.
+Don't use in production.
+You've been warned._

 Returns short description and hash of last commit of current branch.
 If function is called outside git repo or there are no commits in the history, `None` will be returned.